postsharp/Metalama.Documentation/content/conceptual/using/understanding-your-code-with-aspects.md

 ## CodeLens details

+> [!NOTE]
+> This feature is only available in Visual Studio when Metalama Tools with Visual Studio are installed.

 The first tool that can assist you in understanding your code is CodeLens.
 This tool displays the number of aspects applied to your code directly in the editor.
 Clicking on the summary provides more details:

 ![](./images/log_aspect_applied_on_flakymethod.png)